Google Mail: Access and Manage a Delegated Email Account in Google Mail

 Try watching this Youtube video, "Setting up Gmail Delegation," for a better understanding of the process.

-If you would like to enable or disable someone from accessing your email account, please see Set Up Email Delegation in Google Mail.
+If you would like to enable or disable someone from accessing your email account, please see Google Mail: Set Up Email Delegation.

 When someone delegates his or her account to you, you will not have access to that person’s settings, password, or Chat (instant messenger).